Do You Know Where Your Camera Is? View-Invariant Policy Learning with Camera Conditioning

 Key Findings

-• Plücker is always a gain: Conditioning with per-pixel Plücker ray-maps increases success across ACT, Diffusion Policy, and SmolVLA on all six tasks.
+• Canera poses always help: Conditioning with per-pixel Plücker ray-maps increases success across ACT, Diffusion Policy, and SmolVLA on all six tasks in simulation and three tasks in the real-world.

-• Bigger gains in the randomized setting: Benefits are more significant when backgrounds vary, where policies cannot rely on static scene cues.
+• Bigger gains in the randomized setting: Benefits are more significant when backgrounds vary, where policies cannot rely on static scene cues to infer camera poses.

-• Cropping is crucial: Applying random cropping jointly to images and Plücker maps yields consistent boosts—effectively acting as “virtual cameras.”
+• Cropping is crucial: Applying random cropping jointly to images and Plücker gives significant boosts.

 • Action space matters: Delta end-effector pose performs best; nonetheless, camera conditioning helps across all action spaces.